 Winnipeg has a variety of things to do.
 There are several festivals held in the city, such as the Winnipeg Jazz Festival and Winnipeg Folk Festival.
 If you enjoy NHL hockey, you can cheer on the Winnipeg Jets.
 Cultural events include the symphony, ballet and opera.
 Winnipeg has several museums, including the Western Canada Aviation Museum, Winnipeg Art Gallery, Winnipeg Planetarium, and the Manitoba Museum.

-Manitoba has a healthy economy, with a low unemployment rate (5.5% as of May 2014).
-Winnipeg, the largest city and provincial capital of Manitoba, also boasted a low unemployment rate of just 5.9% in May 2014.
+Manitoba has a healthy economy, with a low unemployment rate (5.0% as of October 2014).
+Winnipeg, the largest city and provincial capital of Manitoba, also boasted a low unemployment rate of just 6.0% in October 2014.
 The Conference Board of Canada (a Canadian think-tank based in Ottawa) forecast that in 2012 the province of Manitoba would have the second highest economic growth in Canada, after Alberta, and that its growth in real GDP would be 33% higher than the average for Canada.
 The Royal Bank of Canada predicted Manitoba would have Canada’s third strongest growth in GDP (3.3%) of any province or territory in 2012, with a forecast of 3.2% GDP growth in 2013.
+Those and other forecasts appear to have come true, as Manitoba has maintained one of the strongest economies in Canada over the past few years.
 Manufacturing is the biggest sector of the economy in Manitoba, while retail, aerospace, mining, agriculture and forestry are also key industries of the province.

 These excellent economic figures are even more impressive when one considers the rural location of Manitoba!
 A major attraction, however, of this Canadian prairie province for many people who make Canadian immigration and are issued a Permanent Resident Visa for Canada is that there are economic opportunities in Manitoba without a lot of the big city hassle.